nshroff1000/pennlabspractical/README.md

 Each card generally represents an individual task that users can manage.
 Each list is generally a list of tasks.
 We encourage you to play around with the tool ![here](http://www.trello.com).

+As general tips, make sure to comment your code.
+Feel free to use credible third party libraries or packages.
+Feel free to add your own spicy feautres, as long as they don't disturb the core functionality of the API server.

 There are two parts to this assignment.